 This list is divided into three sections: movies you can watch for free as part of your subscription to Amazon Prime, new and upcoming horror movies made or distributed by Amazon Studios, and the best horror movies available to rent or buy digitally on Amazon not included as part of Prime.

-Best Free Horror Movies with Amazon Prime
+Best Horror Movies Included with Amazon Prime Video

 Maniac is an interesting anomaly of 1980s slasher movies.
 The movie takes place from the perspective of serial killer Frank Zito (Joe Spinell) as he compulsively stalks and kills women.
 Slasher movies from the era typically took place from the perspective of the victims, so by putting the viewer in Frank Zito’s head complete with Zito’s thoughts narrating his actions, Maniac is one of the more unnerving serial killer movies ever.
 Also, Tom Savini’s brutal special-effects work in Maniac means that this movie is definitely not for the squeamish.

-New & Upcoming Amazon Original Horror Movies
+Recent Amazon Original Horror Movies & Shows

 Best Horror Movies on Amazon to Rent or Buy